2012 BC First Nations Art Recipients Honoured

-Aboriginal Relations and Reconciliation Minister Ida Chong and Keith Mitchell, chair of the BC Achievement Foundation, honoured the six award recipients at a November 19th presentation ceremony for the sixth annual BC Creative Achievement Awards for First Nations Art.
+Aboriginal Relations and Reconciliation Minister Ida Chong and Keith Mitchell, chair of the BC Achievement Foundation, honoured six award recipients at the presentation ceremony for the sixth annual BC Creative Achievement Awards for First Nations’ Art.

-The BC Creative Achievement Awards for First Nations Art is presented with the generous sponsorship of Polygon Homes Ltd.
+The BC Creative Achievement Awards for First Nations’ Art was presented with the generous sponsorship of Polygon Homes Ltd.

 Innovative master artist Norman Tait is widely celebrated for the exquisite craftsmanship and beauty of his work.
 The designs are clean, the carving is immaculate and expressive.
 But more than that, his pieces evoke strong feelings in people who see…